navaris/appshell/packages/loader/README.md

 pnpm add -D @appshell/loader
 ```

 The default export from this package is the loader function.
-It is given the global appshell configuration, and returns an async function that can be called to dynamically load federated components.
+It is given the global appshell configuration, and returns an async function that can be called to dynamically load Appshell components.

 ```ts
 import componentLoader from '@appshell/loader';